Keelymac32/CloudComputingProject/README.md

-# Keelyn's Course Project Kick Start Updated 4/10
+# Keelyn's Course Project Kick Start Updated 4/23

 ## Application Nature and Purpose
 The nature of this application will be a web based athletic shoe store.
-Clients will have the option to buy athletic sneakers or cleats.
-There will be two seperate catalogs depending on what the user would like to browse.
-Users will also be able to star shoes for a later purchase.
-Once shoes are ordered they will be stored in a "previous orders" section where their orders wil be displayed.
-The website will also keep track of the previously starred shoes of the user so they can revisit shoes that they had been interested in prior.
+There will be two different users, a vendor that is able to add shoes to the inventory and a buyer who will be adding the shoes to their cart then able to check out.

 ## Module Lay Out
 ![app_plan](./shoe_store_modules.jpg)